MrSmallZzy/APB-Deadside-Bot-Legal/TERMS_OF_SERVICE.md

 - Use the Bot to harass, abuse, or harm others
 - Use the Bot to distribute spam or malicious content
 - Interfere with or disrupt the Bot's functionality

+### 3.3 Representation of APB

+By linking the Bot to your Discord account and/or guild and actively using it, you acknowledge that your actions and communications, whether through the Bot or in any other context, are considered a representation of Always Pushing Buttons (APB).
+You agree to represent APB in a positive and professional manner at all times while the Bot is linked to your account and/or guild.
+Conduct that fails to uphold this standard, including but not limited to threatening, harassing, or engaging in abusive behavior toward others, may result in the suspension or revocation of your access to the Bot at APB's sole discretion.

 ## 4. Intellectual Property